opiopan/fsmapper/docs/docs/index.md

     </iframe>
 </div>

-In this video, A320's virtual instrument panels are assembled on a 10.5-inch touchscreen by combining six popup windows (FCU, PFD, ND, ECAM x 2, MCDU) and user-defined instruments and switches.
+In this video, A320's virtual instrument panels are assembled on a 10.5-inch touchscreen by combining six pop-out windows (FCU, PFD, ND, ECAM x 2, MCDU) and user-defined instruments and switches.
 Additionally, by dynamically switching and displaying the instrument panels, it enables diverse information representation and manipulation even on a small screen.